 To find the best mop for laminate floors, you’ll want to think about the different kinds of mops available.
 There are 5 types to consider:

 1. Dry: A dry mop is great to dust hardwood floors!
 These are meant for dry surfaces.
-They’ve worked best for me when trying to clean dirt, hair, and dust.
+They work best when trying to clean dirt, hair, and dust.
 They don’t need any liquid, because dry mops are meant solely for dry surfaces!
-This is typically the lightest mop too, since it is not soaked in water.
+This is typically the lightest mop.

-3. Steam: A steam mop uses the pressure of steam to clean and disinfect the floors.
+3. Steam: A steam mop uses the pressure of steam to clean and disinfect floors.
 The heat definitely helps to get rid of germs.
-While this is a great mop for some floors and carpets, I wouldn’t recommend this type of mop isn’t recommended for laminate floors.
+While this is a great mop for some floors and carpets, we don’t recommend this type of mop for laminate floors.
 The heat from the steam can cause warping to your flooring!
 While this is not the best mop for laminate floors, it does function really efficiently for linoleum flooring.

 4. Spin: A spin mop uses a spinning mop head to rigorously clean up a floor.
 They are great for regular, everyday dust and dirt.
 Spin mops also do not use a lot of water, so they’re a good choice for laminate floors!

 5. Spray: A spray mop uses a squeeze trigger on its handle to spray misty cleaning solution from its head.
 It uses this cleaning product to clean up a floor, then allows you to mop it up with the bottom of the mop.
 The good thing about this mop is that you can put your own preferred cleaning solution into it.

 Now that you’re familiar with the different kinds of mops out there, let’s talk about which kind of mop is actually best for a laminate floor!